-- (22)a I think we will win

-- b We think I will win

-- c Max and Mary_i think she_i will win

-- (23) TIC is defined over "Clause Mates".

-Grinder and Postal (1971)

-- (24) "It is apparent ... that TIC is a restriction on the possible syntactic reflection of certain Semantic Representations.
+(18)a b I like us We like me Postal (1966) (19) (20)a b The Inclusion Constraint (TIC) Postal (1969) We were proud of me John and I were proud of me (21)a b c Max and Mary i criticized her i Max i criticized Mary and him i Max and I criticized me Grinder and Postal (1971) b c I think we will win We think I will win Max and Mary i think she i will win TIC is defined over "Clause Mates".
+Grinder and Postal (1971) (23) TIC is defined over "Clause Mates".
+Grinder and Postal (1971) (24) "It is apparent that TIC is a restriction on the possible syntactic reflection of certain Semantic Representations.
 It is not a constraint on the well-formedness of Semantic Representations per se.
-This is particularly clear in cases like the following, where the Clause Mate structure over which TIC is defined is a result of transformational operations, in this case the rule RAISING:" - (25)a Joe_h believes that we{h,i} are under surveillance by the FBI - b Joe_h believes us{h,i} to be under surveillance by the FBI - (26)a We believe that I am under surveillance by the FBI - b We believe me to be under surveillance by the FBI

-The Chomsky (1965) take on reflexivization and clause-mates:

-"Notice, incidentally, that the reflexivization rule does not always apply (though pronominalization does) even when the two Nouns are strictly identical and hence coreferential.
+This is particularly clear in cases like the following, where the Clause Mate structure over which TIC is defined is a result of transformational operations, in this case the rule RAISING:" (25)a b $Joe_h$ believes that $we{h,i}$ are under surveillance by the FBI Joe h believes $us{h,i}$ to be under surveillance by the FBI (26)a b We believe that I am under surveillance by the FBI We believe me to be under surveillance by the FBI The Cl nomsky (1965) take on reflexivization and clause-mates: (27) "Notice, incidentally, that the reflexivization rule does not always apply (though pronominalization does) even when the two Nouns are strictly identical and hence coreferential.
 Thus we have "I kept it near me" alongside of "I aimed it at myself," and so on.
 The difference is that in the first, but not the second, the repeated Noun is in a Sentence-Complement to the Verb.
 Thus "I kept it near me" has a deep structure of the form "I - kept - it - # S #," where S dominates "it is near me."
 But "I aimed it at myself" has a deep structure of the form "I - aimed - it - at me" (there is no underlying sentence "it is at me").
-The reflexivization rule does not apply to a repeated N dominated by an occurrence of S that does not dominate the "antecedent" occurrence of N."
+The reflexivization rule does not apply to a repeated N dominated by an occurrence of S that does not dominate the

+"antecedent" occurrence of N." p.146